intrbiz/bergamot-site/src/main/views/faq.md

 ### Does Bergamot have an API?

 Yes.
-Bergamot Monitoring has a rich REST based web services API.
+Bergamot Monitoring has a rich JSON REST web services API.
 The API can be used to perform any action that can be performed via the web user interface.
-In addition a webs socket API can be used to receive realtime updates on checks.
+In addition a websocket API can be used to receive realtime updates on checks.
 Should more integration be required, the message queues can be used where required.